 Do colleges admit by major or by school?

 It varies.
-Some universities admit students directly into their academic programs, while others admit students to the institution first and allow them to declare later.
+Some universities admit directly by program, while others admit students to the institution first.

 Which majors are usually the hardest majors to get into?

-Computer science, engineering, business, nursing, and some specialized programs are often among the hardest majors to get into because they receive very large numbers of applicants.
+Computer science, engineering, business, nursing, and specialized STEM programs are often the most competitive.

 Can I change my major after enrolling?

-At many universities, students can change majors, but some of the hardest majors to get into have limited space and competitive internal transfer processes.
+Sometimes, but many of the hardest majors to get into have limited space and competitive transfer processes.

 Should I avoid applying to a competitive major?